harshitbabeley/LFX-Execution-Driven-Version-of-Olympia/README.md

 2. compute its own values (perimeter, area, etc.)

 The main function does not care what the object is.
-It just asks the object to do its job.
+It just decribes the object and coputes the object paramters.

 ## Method

 1. Define a base interface (Shape) that exposes only what the main program needs

-2. Implement actual object behavior in a generic implementation class
+2. Implement actual object behavior in a generic implementation class namely ShapeDef

 3. Store object creators in a registry (keyed by object name)